DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-01_highest-point-of-a-surface.md

 <br/>

-As this is a Single Optimization problem, Refinery returns only one result which is the global optimum or in this case the highest peak on the surface.
+As this is a Single Optimization problem, Generative Design returns only one result which is the global optimum or in this case the highest peak on the surface.